Atlas-Authority/marketing-automation/docs/ENGINE.md

 #### Logs

-Since this phase of engine logic is very dependent on data, and requires a lot of fine tuning via trial/error, copious logs are output to data/out, all prefixed with the string "match" or "matched" for inspection.
+Since this phase of engine logic is very dependent on data, and requires a lot of fine tuning via trial/error, copious logs are output to `data/[input-dir]/[log-dir]/matched*` for inspection.

 For a deeper understanding of this phase, run the engine with out=local, and inspect the logs.
 For convenience, they're output in both JSON and CSV formats, but they're the same data.